kubernetes/enhancements/keps/sig-auth/3766-referential-authorization/README.md

 #### Gateway API Cross-Namespace Secret Reference

-Authors of APIs can bundle ClusterReferenceGrants with their API definitions for any references they expect to be common.
+Authors of APIs can bundle ReferenceStrategies with their API definitions for any references they expect to be common.
 API's can opt-in to partition references by class names.
 Classes are a normalization of the IngressClass, GatewayClass, StorageClass pattern.
-The ClusterReferenceGrant only needs to extract class names -- no knowledge of the specialized IngressClass/GatewayClass/StorageClass API is needed.
+The ReferenceStrategy only needs to extract class names -- no knowledge of the specialized IngressClass/GatewayClass/StorageClass API is needed.
 References and classes across multiple API versions are supported.

-For example, Gateway API could bundle the following ClusterReferenceGrant to authorize same-namespace references from Gateways to Secrets for "tls-serving" as well as same-namespace references from Gateways to Secrets and ConfigMaps for "tls-client-validation".
+For example, Gateway API could bundle the following ReferenceStrategy to authorize same-namespace references from Gateways to Secrets for "tls-serving" as well as same-namespace references from Gateways to Secrets and ConfigMaps for "tls-client-validation".
 Gateways are partitioned by GatewayClass.
 Access to references of a particular